tether/analytics-ruby-mock/README.md

 Debugging
 ----

-If you'd like to see your calls output to console while being run, call the `debug` method:
+If you'd like to see your calls output to console call the `debug` method:

 ```ruby
 Analytics.debug